tedshd/parseForm/README.md

 ## Feature

+Parse data witch want to submit in form.

-parse data in form as JSON format.
+To JSON format.

 ## Todo